Vbalder7/RPG-Bot-Deployable/README.md

 Finished spell lookup command, but only works with srd spells for now.

+## Version (0.1.6)

+Added a quality of life feature.
+So now input -r adv and it will roll with advantage for you.

 ## Deployment

 To deploy this project Create a .env file in the root directory that should look something like this